Superconducting camera

 The superconducting camera, SCAM, is an ultra-fast photon-counting camera developed by the European Space Agency.
 It is cooled to just 0.3 K (three-tenths of a degree Celsius above absolute zero).
-This enables its sensitive electronic detectors, known as superconducting tunnel junction detectors, to register almost every photon of light that falls into it.
+This enables its sensitive electronic detectors, known as superconducting tunnel junction detectors, to register almost every photon of light that falls onto it.

-Its advantage over a CCD (charge-coupled device) is that it can measure both the brightness (rate) of the incoming photon stream and the colour (wavelength or energy) of each individual photon.
+Its advantage over a charge-coupled device (CCD) is that it can measure both the brightness (rate) of the incoming photon stream and the color (wavelength or energy) of each individual photon.

-The number of free primary electrons generated per photon event is proportional to the photon energy and amounts to ~18,000 per electronvolt, and therefore if the device is operated in single-photon count mode the energy of each captured photon can be calculated in the visible-light range, where photons have energies of a few electronvolts, each generating >20,000 electrons.
+The number of free primary electrons generated per photon event is proportional to the photon energy and amounts to ~18,000 per electronvolt.
+As a result, if the device is operated in single-photon count mode the energy of each captured photon can be calculated in the visible-light range, where photons have energies of a few electronvolts, each generating >20,000 electrons.
 In a normal CCD, only one primary electron is generated per photon, except for very energetic photons, like X-rays, where a normal CCD can operate in a similar way to a SCAM.

+In 2006 the SCAM instrument was mounted on the ESA's Optical Ground Station telescope in order to observe the disintegration of Comet 73P/Schwassmann-Wachmann 3.